jameslovallo/ardi/README.md

 You've probably noticed by now that the code samples from the TMDB component refer to a number of other methods, namely `fetchTrending`, `prev` and `next`.

 You can add any number of methods in your component and access them via `this.methodName`.
-Custom methods can be used in props, in your template, inside of other methods, or even in your CSS (we'll get to that in a minute).
+Custom methods can be used in props, in your template, inside of other methods.
 For examples, you can view the complete code for the TMDB component [here](/demos/tmdb).

 ## Lifecycle